resbazaz/Weekly_Projects/README.md

 # Weekly_Projects

-Want to work on something specific at Hacky Hour or PhTea?
+Want to work on something specific at Hacky Hour or Coffee & Code?
 Want to find other cool people to work on it with you?
 You have the power to make it happen!

 1. Go to the ['Issues'](https://github.com/resbazaz/Weekly_Projects/issues) section on this GitHub project and see if there is already an issue describing a project which you would like to work on
     - ✅ If there is, add elaborating comments and encouragement to the original issue creator